 - a.
-The Contractor is required to accept self-referrals and referrals from other healthcare professionals - b.
-The Contractor is required to signpost or refer clients to other relevant services, as and when required e.g. sexual and reproductive health services, including supporting online booking if necessary.
+The Contractor is required to accept self-referrals and referrals from other healthcare professionals. - b.
+The Contractor is required to signpost or refer service users to other relevant services, as and when required for example, local sexual and reproductive health services, including supporting online booking if necessary.

-6.5 Condoms
+5.5 Condoms